 Native to the central and eastern Mediterranean region, parsley (Petroselinum crispum) is a staple in most kitchens.
 Italian parsley has flat, bright green leaves, while the curly-leafed parsley is used as a garnish.
 A mild bitter flavor can be detected from the fresh parsley leaves, and it’s reputed to be an excellent breath-freshener.

 Dry the leaves for long-term storage, or turn the fresh ones into a paste and freeze it.
 Using it in salads or dishes as a freshly-picked herb is also an excellent choice.

-The final herb on our list is technically not used as an herb at all, but if you grow herbs, you’ll probably want to include this spice.
+The final herb on our list is technically not used as an herb at all, but if you grow herbs and spices, you’ll probably want to include this spice.
 Turmeric (Curcuma longa) is derived from the rhizomes of an herbaceous perennial.
 Its distinctive rhizomatic roots are harvested, boiled, then dried and ground into an orangish-yellow powder used for seasoning and coloring food.

 As the plant dies back in the fall, carefully dig up the root system.
 Select the largest, and leave a few left behind to allow the perennial plant to come back up the next year.

 Frequently Asked Questions

 Q: What is the most popular Mediterranean spice?